ApplauseOSS/applause-reporter-common/README.md

 also publishes Typescript types and sourcemaps into NPM package

-runs tests using Node and UVU
+runs tests using Node and Jest

 Configured for Node 14+ .
-To update, change base tsconfig from "extends": "@tsconfig/node12/tsconfig.json", update "engines" section in package.json, and update .node-version file
+To update, change base tsconfig from "extends": "@tsconfig/node14/tsconfig.json", update "engines" section in package.json, and update .node-version file

 ## Setup